 6.3.2 Time Control

 The quasi-static analysis was chosen to be solved using the Abaqus explicit solver as it was likely to reduce the analysis time.
 To model a quasi-static process such as the T-Joint pull-off test, a reduced time step can be used.
-This allows a much faster time step that is more suited to Abaqus explicit’s usage.
+This allows a much faster time step that is more suited to Abaqus/Explicit’s usage.
 Trial models using the implicit solver took too long to be used within an optimisation.
 Abaqus documentation [6] recommends finding a lower bound on the explicit time step by examining the model’s modes using the eigenvalue analysis, linear perturbation time step.

 For the T-Joint models, this produced the first mode frequency of 270Hz, with a time period of 3.5ms.
 The general recommended lowest time period is at least 100 times this value to avoid inertial effects.
 This should result in a velocity graph for the machine head that increases, reaches a constant velocity and then slows down.
-The resulting kinetic energy and internal energy graphs ideally would then look like those presented in figure 6-3.
+The resulting kinetic energy and internal energy graphs ideally would then look like those presented in figure 6-5.